juliepagano/netheria-ui/README.md

   following current best practices.
 However, this is the quickest way for me to add a few integration tests.
 In a real project, I'd invest more time on getting up-to-speed to follow best practices.
+- There's a few places where I'm probably doing more in the render cycle than is necessary and could do a bit of tuning for performance.
+I don't think there's anything aggregious, but this is an area I would have spent a little more time on a real project.

 #### Design

 - I spent very little time on responsive design.
 This mostly works on a medium laptop screen and bigger, which is the likely intended use case for a product like this.
+- There were a few inconsistences in the design (e.g. some of the header/content alignment in the harware targets table).
+When this was the case, I went with the result that looked the best to me (and hopefully for end users).
+- Given more time, I probably would have inlined some svg icons instead of treating them as images, so I could change the stroke/fill on hover when used as links.
+I did not to save time.

+#### Miscellaneous

+- Hardcoded the app name and the "created by" with timestamp.
+Ideally this would also come from an API call.

 ### Miscellaneous technical notes